jhedstrom/drupalextension/STEPS.md

   <summary><code>@Then I should see the link :link</code></summary>

 <br/>
-Assert a link is visible on the page
+Assert a link is visible on the page.
 <br/><br/>

 ```gherkin